 Hannah: Of course.

 Alex: Basically he would tell me stories, and I used to love hearing his bartending stories.
 Obviously, he would use the whole, I’m a bartender.
 I can do fancy things, drinks, to pick up girls.
 But what he said was most interesting, was that it was always older women.
 Like, much older women.
 Maybe not out on him, but it could just be like a bunch of moms who have gone out for fun.
-And it seemed to be like it was always them who developed those kind of crushes, a lot more than younger women.
+And it seemed to be like it was always them who developed that kind of crushes, a lot more than younger women.

 Alex: It was something that he … I mean, not to be gross, but he did sleep with a mom, and he said that …